kodget/alx-project-nexus/README.md

-# E-Commerce Product Catalog
+# Distinct Patterns - E-Commerce Platform

-> A dynamic, responsive e-commerce product catalog built with Next.js, TypeScript, and Redux Toolkit as part of the ALX ProDev Frontend Engineering Program.
+> A modern, full-stack e-commerce platform built with Next.js, React, and Sanity CMS as part of the ALX ProDev Frontend Engineering Program.

 ## 🚀 Live Demo